 4. Nikon Z5

-- Intensively detailed 24MP full frame images and 4K UHD videos.
+- Intensely detailed 24MP full frame images and 4K UHD videos

 Check Out: Best Nikon Z5 Lenses

 The Nikon Z5 is an FX-format mirrorless camera with a well-rounded feature-set to suit both photo and video needs.
 Its 24.3MP CMOS sensor and EXPEED 6 processor afford wide sensitivity to ISO 51200, quick shooting at 4.5 fps, and UHD 4K video at 30 fps.

 The imaging capabilities further translate to a refined autofocus system with 273 selectable points and is a hybrid focusing system that uses both phase-detection and contrast-detection methods for high-speed, accurate focusing with adept subject tracking.
 Face Detection can be used in both stills and video modes while the more precise Eye Detection benefits portrait photographers working with either human or animal subjects.